Find Texas Schools and Independent School Districts

 Benefits of Pre-K Programs for Students

-• Children in preschool and Pre-K programs are more likely to have a more natural, smooth transition into kindergarten and elementary school.
+• Smooth Transition: Children enrolled in preschool or Pre-K programs often experience a smoother transition into kindergarten and elementary school.

-• Children ages 3-5 with disabilities are entitled to no-cost special services through PPCD (Preschool Program for Children with Disabilities).
+• No-Cost Special Services: Children aged 3-5 with disabilities are entitled to no-cost special services through PPCD (Preschool Program for Children with Disabilities).

-• Dual language learners and economically disadvantaged students benefit more from Pre-K than their more advantaged or English-speaking peers.
+• Dual Language Support: Dual language learners and economically disadvantaged students benefit significantly from Pre-K programs, providing them with valuable support and resources.

 Angleton ISD Pre-K students drive around in DIY cars.